DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/plan-your-move-to-the-uk.md

 ---

-Visit the [UK Council for International Student Affairs](https://www.ukcisa.org.uk/?) for advice about all aspects of your relocation.
-Their [Student Advice Line](https://www.ukcisa.org.uk/About-UKCISA/Contact-us) also offers support over the phone.
+Visit the [UK Council for International Student Affairs](https://www.ukcisa.org.uk/?) for advice about relocating to the UK.
+You can get support over the phone on their [Student Advice Line](https://www.ukcisa.org.uk/About-UKCISA/Contact-us).

 Your teacher training provider may be able to help you plan your move to the UK – contact them directly to ask.